binford2k/binford2k.com/backyard.md

 limit.

 The bathroom is inside, down the stairs, and to the right.
-There are sanitizing supplies and you should wash your hands like the filthy beasts we all are. :)
+There are sanitizing supplies and you should wash your hands like the filthy beasts we all are. 😆

 If we have a signup sheet, it's because we want to either provide the right amount of food, or because we don't want it to end up too crowded to respect social distancing.
 In either case, please update your RSVP if it changes!

+## Past events

+They may be done, but they'll live on in memories and new friendships.
+Check out some of the [past events](past) we've shared in the backyard!